younes-dro/dro-posttype/README.md

 ## dro-posttype
-Plugin wordpress for creating a Custom Post Type product.
+Plugin wordpress for creating a Custom Post Type product and custom taxonomies.